YipingMiao929/Blog/index.md

 title: "Blog"
 ---

-Master Student in Math and Foundation of Computer Science
+Master Student in Maths and Foundation of Computer Science

 Location: UK